signalfx/signalfx-python-tracing/README.md

     $ sfx-py-trace your_application.py --app_arg_one --app_arg_two
     ```

-## Manually instrument a Python application
+## Manually configure the tracing library components

 Manually configure each applicable instrumentor, tracer, and instrument your
 application.
 Manually instrumenting an application is helpful when you want to